Using Gemini CLI with Gram-hosted MCP servers

 Installing Gemini CLI

-Section titled “Installing Gemini CLI”You have two options to install Gemini CLI:
+Section titled “Installing Gemini CLI”Use one of the following two options to install Gemini CLI:

 Verifying the installation